-Hypersensitivity and How Not to Take Things Personally
+Hypersensitivity and Depression: How Not to Take Things Personally

-I am going to preface this post by telling you outright that when you take things personally you are not necessarily “too sensitive” or paranoid.
+When you take things personally you are not necessarily “too sensitive” or paranoid.
 Sometimes sensitivity simply means that you are not naïve.
-While most people are riddled by figuring out people and their motivations, we can hone in and view someone’s core with astonishing speed.
+While most people are riddled by figuring out people and their motivations, highly sensitive people can hone in and view someone’s core with astonishing speed.
 And we are usually accurate in our perceptions.
 (Know that there are times when you do get it wrong and you have to be aware of that too.)

 Toxic people are quite skilled at personal attacks.
 You take what they say personally because there is no doubt that it was meant that way.
 These are the people in your life who drain you of emotional energy.

 After an encounter with a toxic person you may feel nervous, angry, devalued, or depressed.
-In extreme situations one solution may be to cut off contact completely.
-If that is not possible then limiting interaction with the person may be in your best interest.
+One solution may be to cut off contact completely.
+If that is not possible, then try limiting your interaction with the person.
 You should never have to forfeit your mental health for anyone.
-In a previous post I describe in detail how to handle difficult people.
-In addition, Deborah Gray has written about how to cope with toxic parents.
+Read How to Handle Difficult People and How Toxic Parents AFfect Depression.

-One type of communication which can send the best of us into an emotional tizzy is when someone gives us “mixed messages.”
-They may say one thing at a certain time and then say something completely incompatible in another situation.
+Mixed messages can send the best of us into an emotional tizzy.
+A person may say one thing at a certain time and then say something completely different in another situation.
 You may witness the person saying something to you and then going to someone else and saying the opposite.

 The most harmful type of communication can be what is called the “double bind” message.
 You can identify the double bind message by the fact that the content of what the person is saying does not match up to the speaker’s body language, tone of voice, and other non-verbal modes of communication.
 The classic example is a mother who says “I love you” to her child but then stiffens up when the child tries to give her a hug.
 It is not such a bad idea to be wary of the person who engages in giving mixed messages.